Education in Thailand: English language education

-Thai university applicants scored an average 28.34 percent in English in recent university entrance exams.
+Thai university applicants scored an average 28.34 per cent in English in recent university entrance exams.
 Thailand produces a "workforce with some of the world's weakest English-language skills."
 In a recent IMD World Competitiveness Yearbook Thailand was ranked 54th out of 56 countries globally for English proficiency.
 Singapore was third, Malaysia 28th and Korea 46th.

 The government has long realised the importance of the English language as a core subject in schools, and it has been a compulsory subject at varying levels for several decades.
 Since 2005 schools are encouraged to establish bilingual departments where core subjects are taught in English as well as offering intensive English language programmes.

 Rural–urban and ethnic divides

 Place of birth is a significant marker for predicting academic success in Thailand.
 Students in ethnic minority areas, predominantly rural, score consistently lower in standardized national and international tests.
 Students from poor families living in remote areas face limited access to quality education compared to their urban counterparts.
-Only 50 percent of Thai students are taught academic subjects in their home language.
+Only 50 per cent of Thai students are taught academic subjects in their home language.
 This is likely due to unequal allocation of educational resources, weak teacher training, socio-economic factors (poverty), and lower ability in the central Thai language, the language of instruction and tests.

 Violence

 A third of Thai students aged 13 to 15 suffered bullying at school between 2010 and 2015.
-Twenty-nine percent were victims of physical violence.
+Twenty-nine per cent were victims of physical violence.
 School violence instigated by students at technical or vocational schools is an ongoing problem.